 Here’s a look at some of the stories, beliefs, myths, and superstitions about lunar eclipses from around the world:

-A sign of the apocalypse: One of the most widely shared sayings here in the U.S. about total lunar eclipses comes from the Bible.
-According to Joel 2:31: “The Sun will turn to darkness, and the Moon to blood before the great and dreadful day of the Lord comes.”
+- “Blood Moons” as a sign of the apocalypse: One of the most widely shared sayings here in the US about total lunar eclipses comes from The Bible.
+According to Joel 2:31, “The Sun will turn to darkness, and the Moon to blood before the great and dreadful day of the Lord comes.”

 - Avoid eating?
 In India, people avoid cooking, eating, and drinking during lunar and solar eclipses.
 They believe food spoils faster in the absence of the Sun’s light and may bring on indigestion.

 - Relax, moms!
 In several cultures, expectant mothers are advised to stay indoors when the Moon turns dark for fear it may curse their unborn child.
 They should also rest from housework, since using a knife or other sharp object is believed to cause birthmarks.

 - Make some noise!
 Incan civilizations believed that Blood Moons occurred when a mythological jaguar attacked and ate the Moon.
 To drive it away and stop its slaughter, the people would shake spears at it and make their dogs bark at the night sky.
 Today’s skywatchers still give a nod to this ritual by watching lunar eclipses with noisemakers in hand to “scare off” whatever is swallowing the Moon.

 So whether you believe lunar eclipses are spooky or spectacular, you can’t deny they’re a fascinating sight to see.

 Not all of the tales associated with eclipses are negative!